Fujifilm X70 vs Sony RX100 V

-The Fujifilm X70 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in January 2016 and October 2016.
-Both the X70 and the RX100 V are fixed lens compact cameras that are based on an APS-C (X70) and an one-inch sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm X70 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2016 and October 2016.
+Both the X70 and the RX100 V are fixed lens compact cameras that are based on an APS-C (X70) and an one-inch (RX100 V) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is notably smaller (18 percent) than the Fujifilm X70.
 Moreover, the RX100 V is markedly lighter (12 percent) than the X70.
 In this context, it is worth noting that neither the X70 nor the RX100 V are weather-sealed.

 Concerning battery life, the X70 gets 330 shots out of its NP-95 battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.